solo-io/workshops/gloo-mesh-all/README.md

 You can configure an API Gateway like Gloo Edge to securely expose some applications running in the Mesh, but you lose some of the advantages of the Istio Ingress Gateway in that case.

-Gloo Mesh Gateway provides the best of both world.
+Gloo Mesh Gateway provides the best of both worlds.

 It leverages the simplicity of the Gloo Mesh API and the capabilities of Gloo Edge, to enhance the Istio Ingress Gateway.